 Dr Livingston made a plea to abolish slavery because of the inhumane trafficking of humans via the Stone town market in the late 1800’s.
 Basically people from Tanzania, Malawi, Zambia and countless other nations where sold at auction to Arabs who took them overseas to Omen, Yemen, Seychelles, Madagascar etc…

 The Sultan Barghash of Zanzibar agreed to abolish the barbaric trade on June 6th, 1873.
 Another central hub for slave trading was the city of Pangani.
 The whole place has an eerie feeling to it, to say the least.
 There was only 1 small window in the cells and they were cramped to say the least.

+Now let’s discuss the nuts and bolts of the Zanzibar slave trade.
 There were two slave chambers.
 A larger one for women and children and a smaller one for the men.
 The large one would hold 75 women and children, the small one 50 men.
 In those times there was a small hut above a hole which led to the chambers.
 Today the chambers have 3 windows, when slaves were kept, it only had 1 window which was about 2 feet high and 4 inches wide.

 All slaves would have to spend 3 days in those cramped and horrible conditions to separate the weak from the strong.
 Many weak died in those chambers as they gave the slaves barely enough food and water to survive.
 The channels in the middle were used as bathrooms and the chambers were connected to the ocean by a small tunnel.

 We can all applaud Dr. Livingston for his tireless work in abolishing the legal trafficking of slaves from this part of the world.
 The sad part is, slavery and human trafficking is NOT over.
-Instead of importing Africans to work in coffee, cotton and tobacco plantations it’s now occurring for even more sinister uses and mainly women and children.
+Instead of importing Africans to work in coffee, cotton and tobacco plantations it’s occurring in even more sinister uses and mainly women and children.

 A moment of silence…